asifnawazminhas/asifnawazminhas.github.io/_posts/Responsible_Disclosure/2025-02-11-RD-Open-Bug-Bounty.md

 > **Note:** flag emoji rendering depends on the platform/browser.
 If the flag does not render for a reader, it will appear as two letters (regional indicator symbols).

 ### Country-Based TLDs with Continents

+This vulnerability wasn't isolated to one region.
+My research identified and helped secure vulnerable platforms across seven continents.
+The following tables break down the Top-Level Domains (TLDs) of the affected systems, showing the truly global reach of this responsible disclosure effort.

 | Flag | TLD | Country / Region | Continent |
 |:----:|:----|:-----------------|:-----------|